Honda 0 Saloon

-The Honda 0 Saloon is a concept electric vehicle developed by Honda, introduced as part of the Honda 0 Series at the 2025 Consumer Electronics Show.
-It is expected to enter production in 2026, initially launching in North America, followed by other global markets.
+The Honda 0 Saloon was a planned electric vehicle developed by Honda, introduced as part of the Honda 0 Series at the 2025 Consumer Electronics Show.
+It was expected to enter production in 2026, initially launching in North America, followed by other global markets.
+In March 2026, Honda cancelled the 0 Saloon, citing US tariffs, cancellation of EV subsidies and competitive pressures which would make launching the vehicle unprofitable.